TeHPoPPer/hello-world/README.md

 Hello, I'm Sam!

-I am staritng to learning CS50 and how to use GitHub.
+I am starting to learning CS50 and how to use GitHub.